This library includes materials I hope will be useful for you in your role.

 - MHFA Explained – a useful document for you to share with colleagues, or those using the service

-- Support Contact - Support contacts information list, which provides you with a list of services, internal and external, available for staff and students
+- Support Contact Information - Support contacts information list, which provides you with a list of services, internal and external, available for staff and students

 - MHFA Poster - A MHFA poster which you can display in your building with your contact details on it